marvinalegre/pokemath/README.md

 );
 ```

-`active_questions` holds one row per user at a time — deleted on correct answer, kept on wrong answer. `answer_logs` is append-only and is the source of truth for ELO history and analytics.
+`active_questions` holds one row per user at a time — replaced with a new question after every answer. `retry_after` is set on wrong answers and cleared once the cooldown expires. `answer_logs` is append-only and is the source of truth for ELO history and analytics.

 ---